emrendle/Portfolio/README.md

 * This page was adapted from a Bulma CSS template [https://bulmatemplates.github.io/bulma-templates/templates/personal.html].

 * Still working on a headshot of myself for the About Me section!

+* gif of deployed On This Day project for the "featured project" section is low res - would like to replace this with a higher res version.